cicsdev/cics-bundle-scripts/pushcicsbundletoucd/README.md

 # pushcicsbundletoucd
-Script to push a CICS bundle into IBM UrbanCode Deploy as a component version.
+Script to push a CICS bundle into IBM UrbanCode Deploy (UCD) as a component version.

 ## Requirements

-* [xmllint](http://xmlsoft.org/xmllint.html) that supports the --xpath parameter.
-This is used to parse CICS bundle parts.
+* [xmllint](http://xmlsoft.org/xmllint.html) XML parser, in particular a version that supports the --xpath parameter.
+Used to parse CICS bundle parts.
+Typically pre-installed on Linux as part of the libxml2 library.
+It is not currently available on z/OS.
-* udclient - download from the UCD web interface by selecting **Help** > **IBM UrbanCode Deploy Client**.
-This is used to interact with UCD to remove and create a component version, and add properties and files to a component version.
+* [udclient](https://www.ibm.com/support/knowledgecenter/en/SS4GSP_6.2.4/com.ibm.udeploy.reference.doc/topics/cli_ch.html) UCD command-line client.
+Install from the UCD web interface by selecting **Help** > **IBM UrbanCode Deploy Client**.
+This is used to interact with UCD to remove and create a component version, and to add properties and files to a component version.

 ## Usage